-The function of the Locational Pricing Algorithm (LPA) is to determine the Real-time LMP values on a five minute basis.
-The LPA calculates prices for each of the PJM nodes in the state estimator model and for interface busses used as a proxy for transfers to and from PJM and external control areas.
-The Real-time LMPs are defined as the cost to serve the next increment of load at each node bus location for the current system state estimated operating point, taking into account eligible resource real-time offer prices and the buses' location with respect to transmission limitations and incremental system losses.
+The function of the Locational Pricing Calculator (LPC) is to determine the Real-Time LMP values and Ancillary Service clearing prices on a five minute basis.
+The LPC calculates

+LMPs for each of the PJM nodes in the state estimator model and for interface busses used as a proxy for transfers to and from PJM and external control areas.
+The Real-Time LMPs are defined as the cost to serve the next increment of load at each node bus location for the current system, taking into account eligible resource real-time offer prices and the buses' location with respect to transmission limitations and incremental system losses.

-The LPA is an incremental linear optimization program that is formulated at the current state estimated operating point.
-The objective is to minimize the cost function subject to the power balance constraint, generation MW bounds, transaction MW bounds, any transmission constraints that currently exist on the system and a normalized distribution of system losses to a network location.
+The LPC is an incremental linear optimization program that is formulated to jointly optimize and price energy and reserves.
+The objective is to minimize the cost function including the cost of energy and reserves subject to the power balance constraint, the Synchronized and Primary Reserve requirements, specific generator and demand resource operating limitations, transaction MW limits, and any transmission constraints that currently exist on the system and a normalized distribution of system losses to a network location.